Non-departmental public body: History, numbers and powers

 In March 2009 there were nearly 800 public bodies that were sponsored by the UK Government.
 This total included 198 executive NDPBs, 410 advisory bodies, 33 tribunals, 21 public corporations, the Bank of England, 2 public broadcasting authorities and 23 NHS bodies.
 However, the classification is conservative and does not include bodies that are the responsibility of devolved government, various lower tier boards (including a considerable number within the NHS), and also other boards operating in the public sector (e.g. school governors and police authorities).

 These appointed bodies performed a large variety of tasks, for example health trusts, or the Welsh Development Agency, and by 1992 were responsible for some 25% of all government expenditure in the UK.
 According to the Cabinet Office their total expenditure for the financial year 2005–06 was £167 billion.

+As of March 2020, there were 237 non-departmental public bodies.

 Criticism

 Critics argued that the system was open to abuse as most NDPBs had their members directly appointed by government ministers without an election or consultation with the people.
 The press, critical of what was perceived as the Conservatives' complacency in power in the 1990s, presented much material interpreted as evidence of questionable government practices.

 This concern led to the formation of a Committee on Standards in Public Life (the Nolan Committee) which first reported in 1995 and recommended the creation of a "public appointments commissioner" to make sure that appropriate standards were met in the appointment of members of NDPBs.
 The Government accepted the recommendation, and the Office of the Commissioner for Public Appointments was established in November 1995.

 While in opposition, the Labour Party promised to reduce the number and power of NDPBs.
 The use of NDPBs continued under the Labour government in office from 1997 to 2010, though the political controversy associated with NDPBs in the mid-1990s for the most part died away.

 In 2010 the UK's Conservative-Liberal coalition published a review of NDPBs recommending closure or merger of nearly two hundred bodies, and the transfer of others to the private sector.
 This process was colloquially termed the "bonfire of the quangos".